jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

 * Golf score is about avoiding worse shots, but not best one.
 * Get a training plan.
 Do not work on what was done in pervious shot.
 Focus on one thing.
 Plan in advance.

-### 1. Learn the swing momemtum
+### 1. Learn the swing momentum

-* The body weight helps to create momemtum.
+* The body weight helps to create momentum.
 The swing of the club.
 Set the image to push a child in a swing.
 * In this club swing, the hands finish vertical and the club face is vertical.

     ![](./images/poupard/club-face-vertical.png){ width=500 }

-* Clinic to work on momemtum: close to the green, do shipping, with just momemtum created by body rotation.
+* Clinic to work on momentum: close to the green, do shipping, with just momentum created by body rotation.
 No tension in arms, hands, feel the "balancier" and **inertia** after the ball stroke.
 * With a pitch, work on the counterweight to the club with the body.
 A party of the body, the left, go to the target, while the club is on the back swing: the body acts as a counterweight.
 Loose backswing.

     ![](./images/poupard/loose-back.png){ width=500 }